Quantizations of conical symplectic resolutions I: local and global structure: Quantizations

 Many of the examples of conical symplectic resolutions we gave at the beginning of Section \ref{sec:resolutions} admit quantizations for which the ring $A$ is of independent interest.
 (In all of these examples $S$ is a point.)

 \begin{itemize} \item Let $\Gamma\subset \operatorname{SL}_2(\C)$ be a finite subgroup.
 Any quantization of the Hilbert scheme of $m$ points on a crepant resolution of $\C^2/\Gamma$ has its invariant section ring $A$ isomorphic to a spherical symplectic reflection algebra for the wreath product $S_m\wr\Gamma$, with parameters corresponding to the period of the quantization \cite[1.4.4]{EGGO}, \cite[1.4]{Gorremark}. \item Let $G$ be a reductive Lie group and $B\subset G$ a Borel subgroup.
 Then each quantization of $T^*(G/B)$ has its invariant section ring $A$ isomorphic to a central quotient of the universal enveloping algebra $U(\mg)$.
-All central quotients arise this way, and two quantizations give the same central quotient if their periods are related by the action of the Weyl group \cite[Lemma 3]{BB}. \item Any quantization of a resolution of a Slodowy slice to a nilpotent orbit in $\mg$ has its invariant section ring $A$ isomorphic to a central quotient of a finite W-algebra.
-Again, all central quotients arise this way, and two quantizations give the same central quotient if their periods are related by the action of the Weyl group \cite[6.4]{Sk}. \item Any quantization of a hypertoric variety has its invariant section ring $A$ isomorphic to a central quotient of the hypertoric enveloping algebra.
+All central quotients arise this way, and two quantizations give the same central quotient if their periods are related by the action of the Weyl group \cite[Lemma 3]{BB}. \item Many quantizations of a resolution of a Slodowy slice to a nilpotent orbit in $\mg$ have invariant section ring $A$ isomorphic to a central quotient of a finite W-algebra; the cases where every quantization has this property (which includes all slices in type A) are classified by Ambrosio, Carnovale, Esposito and Topley \cite{ACET}.
+Again, all central quotients of the W-algebra arise this way, and two quantizations give the same central quotient if their periods are related by the action of the Weyl group \cite[6.4]{Sk}. \item Any quantization of a hypertoric variety has its invariant section ring $A$ isomorphic to a central quotient of the hypertoric enveloping algebra.
 Once more, all central quotients arise this way, and two quantizations give isomorphic central quotients if their periods are related by the action of the Weyl group \cite[\S 5]{BeKu}, \cite[5.9]{BLPWtorico}. \item In \cite{KWWY}, it is conjectured that the algebra arising from the slices in the affine Grassmannian can be described as a quotient of a {\bf shifted Yangian}, a variant of the usual Yangian of Drinfeld. \end{itemize}

 Consider the universal Poisson deformation $\pi\colon\scrM\to\Ht$ of $\fM$.
 Let $\scrD$ be the canonical quantization of $\scrM$, and let $\scrA := \secs(\scrD)$ be its invariant section algebra.
 The $\pi^{-1}\fS_{H^2(\fM;\C)}$-structure on $\scrD$ induces a map which is $\bS$-equivariant for the weight $n$ action on $\C[H^2(\fM;\C)]$.
 In particular, if $x\in \Ht^*$ is a linear function on $H^2(\fM;\C)$, we have that $h^{-1}c(x)\in \scrA$.